 There are guided tours of Himeji Castle available in English.

-The castle is a 10-15 minute walk from Himeji Station north along Otemachi dori.
+The castle is a 15-20 minute walk from Himeji Station north along Otemachi dori.

 Himeji Castle - Admission Fee 600 yen.

-Hours: 9am-5pm (later in summer); Closed December 29-31
+Hours: 9am-4pm (later in summer); Closed December 29-31

-On the western side of the castle moat is Koko-en - a 1990s reconstruction of the original samurai quarters of the town, known as Nishi Oyashiki.
+On the western side of the castle moat is Koko-en - a 1990s reconstruction of the original samurai quarters of the town, that were known as Nishi Oyashiki.
 There are nine connected Edo Period gardens, small carp-filled lakes and a pleasant restaurant.
 The gardens are enclosed with mud walls topped with tiles.
-There is a small entrance fee or buy a combined castle and gardens ticket.
+There is a small entrance fee, or you can buy a combined castle and gardens ticket.

 Tel: 0792 89 4120

-Himeji City Museum of Art, to the north east of the castle, hosts exhibits of mainly Western art and farther to the north is the striking Hyogo Prefectural Museum of History designed by Tange Kenzo, which contains scale models of Himeji Castle and the other 11 castles in Japan which survive, in more or less, their original form.
-To the west is Ando Tadao's striking Museum of Literature, near to Senhime Tenman-gu, a shrine dedicated to the maiden Senhime, whose story is intimately entwined with that of Himeji Castle.
+Museums in HimejiHimeji City Museum of Art, north-east of the castle, has exhibits of mainly Western art and further north is the striking Hyogo Prefectural Museum of History designed by Kenzo Tange, which contains scale models of Himeji Castle and the other 11 castles in Japan which survive in more or less their original form.
+To the west is Tadao Ando's striking Museum of Literature, near to Senhime Tenman-gu, a shrine dedicated to the maiden Senhime, whose story is intimately entwined with that of Himeji Castle.

 Himeji also has a zoo, Himeji City Zoo (Tel: 079 284 3636) which is not one of Japan's best.
 The nearest bus stop for the zoo is Himeji-jo Otemon mae.